algbio/SBWT/readme.md

                          plain-matrix rrr-matrix mef-matrix plain-split
                          rrr-split mef-split plain-concat mef-concat
                          plain-subsetwt rrr-subsetwt
+      --streaming-support  Build the auxiliary bit vector for streaming query support.
       --in-fasta arg     Build in internal memory from a FASTA file (takes a lot of memory). (default: "")
       --in-themisto arg  Build from a Themisto .tdbg file. (default: "")